Bylaws and Board of Directors’ Internal Rules

 It is responsible for relations with the Statutory Auditors; it manages the selection procedure for Statutory Auditors, ensures that they are independent, and also monitors the internal control and risk management procedures.

-The Audit Committee has drawn up a charter previously approved by the Board of Directors, describing its organisation, operation, remit and powers.
+The Audit and Remuneration Committee has drawn up a charter previously approved by the Board of Directors, describing its organisation, operation, remit and powers.

 6.2 Ad hoc committees